oyhj1801/Kandidatarbete_TIFX04-21-08/README.md

 All the code written during the work with our Bachelor thesis.

 Written by Øyvind:
+drive.py
+driveDel.py
+fit.py
+LabelMaker.py
+trainingDistribution.py
+avgParamLabel.py
+labelComparator.py

 Written by Nils:
+behandling-o-modifiering.py

+Written by Elias:

-Written by Elias and Maja:
+Written by Maja: